Twitter-Clone-Project/Twitter-Clone-BackEnd/WebSocket APIs Documentation.md

     - `senderImgUrl` - Image url for the user who sent the message or triggered the notification.
 - **Action**: Emits the notification to the receiver's socket.

+## `mark-notifications-as-seen` Event

+- **Purpose**: Marks all notifications as seen.
+When the user goes out of the notifications page or unmounts it, this event should be emitted to mark the notifications as seen.
+- **Payload**:
+  - `data` - Object containing information about the notifications.
+    - `userId` - ID of the current user who opened the chat.
+- **Action**: Updates the `isSeen` status of all notifications from `false` to `true` in the database.

 ## `disconnect` Event

 - **Purpose**: Handles the disconnection of a client (user).